skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/sup_supply.md

 # SDP.
 Supply, Demand, Price

 ...
-How does a market **(MKT)** track what is available in a market and what to price goods and services.
+How does a market **(MKT)** track what is available in a market and what the proper price is for goods and services.

 **Markets must understand the current supply and demand of goods and services to create a price for them.**